Helen Viggers, Author at Campbell Associates

 This mandate isn’t just about red tape; it’s a strategic move to ensure Approved Document E compliance and to maintain the highest levels of technical competence in the UK construction industry.

-• UKAS-Accredited Calibration: This is the “gold standard.”
-The laboratory itself is audited by the United Kingdom Accreditation Service (UKAS) to ensure that every measurement, environmental variable, and staff member meets stringent international standards.
+• UKAS-Accredited Calibration: The laboratory itself is audited by the United Kingdom Accreditation Service (UKAS) to ensure that every measurement, environmental variable, and staff member meets stringent international standards.

 Technical Precision and Measurement Uncertainty